OpenAI

 -

-Download the CSV file that already contains the vectorized data.
-This CSV file includes 1,000 food review entries, and the last column contains the vector values.
-Therefore, you do not need to calculate the vectors yourself.
-If you want to recalculate the embeddings for the "embedding" column (the vector column), you can use the following code to generate a new CSV file:
+Download the CSV file containing 1,000 rows of food review data, where the last column contains the vectorized values.
+Therefore, there is no need to recalculate the vectors.
+You can also use the following code to recompute the embedding column (i.e., the vector column) and generate a new CSV file.

 from openai import OpenAI